Guillaume-SE/Codex/README.md

 - Restrict access to certain pages and functions to non-administrator users.
 - Search medias by title and a number of filters (genre, rating, name, etc).
 - Statistical display of media distribution according to various criteria.
-- Setting up a front end with Inertia/Vue.js.
-- A card game with these covers :eyes:
+- Adding a feature to track "collections".

 ## How to start